A low white blood cell count usually means your body is not making enough white blood cells. It can increase your risk of getting infections.

 - infections such as HIV or hepatitis

-- autoimmune disorders, like rheumatoid arthritis
+- autoimmune conditions like rheumatoid arthritis

-Treating a low white blood cell count
+Check if you have a low white blood cell count

 A blood test can tell you if your white blood cell count is low.